Theory of Operation

 CMake Integration

-The executes: node in the csolution project files allows to integrate other CMake projects or scripts.
+The executes: node in the csolution project files allows the integration of other CMake projects or scripts.

 Example